Clem McSpadden: Career

 He was first elected to public office in November 1954 when he won a seat in the Oklahoma Senate.
 He served in that body until 1972, including leading it for two sessions as President pro tempore of the Oklahoma Senate.

 He was elected to the Ninety-third Congress in November 1972, and served one term (January 3, 1973 – January 3, 1975), serving on the House Rules Committee.
 He chose to run for Governor of Oklahoma in 1974 rather than seek reelection for a second congressional term.
 His gubernatorial candidacy was unsuccessful, as David L. Boren, later a United States senator and the president of the University of Oklahoma, received the Democratic nomination instead.

-McSpadden was involved in rodeos throughout North America as a broadcaster, including the National Finals Rodeo in Las Vegas, Nevada, the Calgary Stampede, and the Canadian Finals Rodeo.
-In 1974, he hired a then unknown Reba McEntire to sing the National Anthem at the National Rodeo Finals.
+McSpadden was involved in rodeos throughout North America as a broadcaster, including the National Finals Rodeo, the Calgary Stampede, and the Canadian Finals Rodeo.
+In 1974, he hired a then-unknown Reba McEntire to sing the National Anthem at the National Finals Rodeo.
 He was quoted by the Tulsa World as observing "an amazing correlation" between politics and the rodeo profession, "in that there's bull in each profession."
 He is also known, especially through the rodeo community, for his authorship of "A Cowboy's Prayer."